ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 The PDP can be deployed in two ways:

-- As a **central authorization server**, running remotely and shared across services.
+- As a **central authorization server**, running remotely and shared across clients.
 - As a **proximity pdp**, running close to the workload on the same node or local network.
 This enables low-latency checks and local decision-making, even in offline or degraded environments.

 > In hardware-constrained setups, the PEP and PDP can run on the same node to reduce latency and simplify deployment.